carpentries-incubator/docker-introduction/_episodes/02-meet-docker.md

 >
 > Comparing the output of two help commands above, you can
 > see that the same thing can be achieved in multiple ways.
 For example to start a
-> Docker container using old syntax you would use `docker run`.
+> Docker container using the old syntax you would use `docker run`.
 To achieve the
 > same with the new syntax, you use `docker container run` instead.
 Even though the old
 > approach is shorter and still officially supported, the new syntax is more descriptive, less
 > error-prone and is therefore recommended.